scrabbletank/farhome-rules/rulesdoc.md

 You attempt to animate a golem made of plant, wood, stone, or metal no more than 1 tile in size.
 If the object is part of a larger construction (a stone wall, a wooden door, etc.) you add 1 terrible die to your roll as you try to force it free.

 Make a spellcasting roll against a terrible die, or 2 terrible dice if the material is made of metal.
 On success you create a golem out of the object.
 The golem has 3 wounds, gaining an additional wound for every 2 successes in your roll.
 The golem has Resistance 1 to a damage type of your choosing: physical, fire, cold, lightning, poison.
 Golems made of metal have Resistance 1 to all damage types instead.
-It uses your spellcasting roll for all saving throws and uses 3 superior defense dice for defense rolls.
+It uses your spellcasting roll for all attribute saves and uses 3 superior defense dice for defense rolls.

 On your turn it can take a move action to move 5 tiles and may make an attack as a free action.
 The golem's attack uses your spellcasting roll instead of a normal attack roll.
 The creature deals 1/1 of bludgeoning damage on hit, adding 1/0 for every size increase.
 When the spell ends the golem reverts to inanimate material.